percelia36-afk/week9-socialplatform/README.md

 - **URL Validation**: Comprehensive client and server-side video URL validation
 - **Responsive Embedding**: 16:9 aspect ratio maintenance for embedded videos

+> **Note**: Video playback functionality is currently experiencing issues and does not work as intended.
+While the video player interface is implemented with comprehensive features, actual video playback may not function properly.

 ### Development & Debugging Features

 - **Debug Information**: Real-time debug bars showing application state and data loading